 Assistantship responsibilities can include teaching, research, and/or administrative duties.
 The assigned duties of a graduate assistant are consistent with the aims and objectives of the teaching and research missions of the university.
 An appointment of 20 hours per week is considered a full-time assistantship.
 An appointment of 10 hours per week is considered a half-time assistantship.
 The responsibilities assigned to a graduate assistant generally correspond to what may be reasonably expected given the graduate assistant's education and experience.
+Please note that teaching assistantships are typically only available for in-person courses and, thus, students must be available on-campus for in-person activities in order to fulfill the expectations of their assistantship.
 Further assistantship information is available in the Graduate Catalog.